HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-3 Fuses and breakers.md

 #### What Are Fuses and Circuit Breakers?

-Let’s talk about the unsung heroes of electrical safety: fuses and circuit breakers.
+Let’s talk about the unsung heroes of electrical safety: **fuses and circuit breakers are devices designed to protect electrical circuits from overcurrent conditions**.
 These little guardians might not look like much, but they're the difference between a minor inconvenience and a major disaster.
 Think of fuses and circuit breakers as the bouncers of the electrical world.
 Their job?
 To kick out any unruly electrical currents before they can trash your equipment—or worse, start a fire.

 #### Fuses: The One-Time Heroes